emilyhorsman/react-from-scratch/Part0.md

 We’re also telling the `http` method to give our data to this `renderEvents` function.
 We haven’t written this function yet, it’s going to take a container element in the DOM and put some stuff in it—our list of events from the GitHub API.
 (
 Unsure what the DOM is?
 Check out [this CSS tricks article](https://css-tricks.com/dom/).
 Essentially, it stands for Document Object Model and it’s what the browser uses to represent all the elements on our page.
 That `<ul>` tag we wrote becomes an unordered list Element in the DOM.
 )
 You may also notice the `bind` call.
-If this is new to you, check out the [MDN page](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_objects/Function/bind) on it.
-Particularly the examples.
+If this is new to you, check out the [MDN page](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_objects/Function/bind) on it—particularly, the examples.
 Essentially, when the `renderEvents` function is eventually called (when we get data back from the API), it will receive the `container` reference as an argument.

 #### Rendering Stuff